UK-Africa trade: What will Brexit change? | DW | 18.01.2021

-The United Kingdom on Wednesday will host a virtual UK-Africa conference to promote trade and investment opportunities in African markets.
+The United Kingdom is set to host a virtual UK-Africa conference on Wednesday to promote trade and investment opportunities in African markets.

-The meeting takes place on the anniversary of the inaugural 2020 UK-Africa summit hosted with great fanfare by Britain's prime minister, Boris Johnson, who famously skipped the World Economic Forum in Davos to lead the event.
+The meeting takes place on the anniversary of the inaugural 2020 UK-Africa summit hosted with great fanfare by British Prime Minister Boris Johnson, who famously skipped the World Economic Forum in Davos to lead the event.

 At last year's summit, Johnson said Britain had all it took to become Africa's "obvious partner of choice" for doing business post-Brexit when it was no longer tethered to European Union trade agreements with the continent.